-During the DB period of both trials, few notable harms were reported among either bimekizumab or placebo groups (i.e., 0 or 1 patient per treatment group) for liver dysfunction based on Hy's Law, opportunistic infection, major cardiovascular event, malignancy, anaphylaxis, and IBD.
+During the DB period of both trials, few notable harms were reported among either the bimekizumab or placebo groups (i.e., 0 or 1 patient per treatment group) for liver dysfunction based on Hy's law, opportunistic infection, major cardiovascular event, malignancy, anaphylaxis, and IBD.
 In the trials, approximately 4.5% of patients in the bimekizumab groups and 1% of patients in the placebo groups reported any fungal infection.
-Of these, 2.6% of patients in the bimekizumab groups and less than 1% of patients in the placebo groups reported a candida infection, approximately 2% of patients in the bimekizumab groups and less than 1% of patients in the placebo groups reported a fungal infection not elsewhere classified (NEC), and less than 1% of patients in the bimekizumab groups and no patients in the placebo groups reported a tinea infection.
+Of these, 2.6% of patients in the bimekizumab groups and less than 1% of patients in the placebo groups and less than 1% of patients in the placebo groups reported a fungal infection not elsewhere classified (NEC); and less than 1% of patients in the bimekizumab groups and no patients in the placebo groups reported a tinea infection.

-During the BE OPTIMAL trial's active treatment-blind period, there were few reports (< 5 patients in the treatment groups) of liver dysfunction based on Hy's Law, opportunistic infection, major cardiovascular event, malignancy, anaphylaxis, and IBD.
-Of the 11.4% of patients who reported any fungal infection in the bimekizumab group, 6.8% reported a candida infection, 4.6% reported a fungal infection NEC, and 1.2% reported a tinea infection.
-Of the 9.2% of patients who reported any fungal infection in the placebo-bimekizumab crossover group, 7.0% reported a candida infection, 2.6% reported a fungal infection NEC, and 0.7% reported a tinea infection.
+During the BE OPTIMAL trial's active treatment-blind period, there were few reports (< 5 patients in the treatment groups) of liver dysfunction based on Hy's law, opportunistic infection, major cardiovascular event, malignancy, anaphylaxis, and IBD.
+Of the 11.4% of patients who reported any fungal infection in the bimekizumab group, 6.8% reported a candida infection, 4.6% reported a fungal infection NEC, and

+1.2% reported a tinea infection.
+Of the 9.2% of patients who reported any fungal infection in the placebobimekizumab crossover group, 7.0% reported a candida infection, 2.6% reported a fungal infection NEC, and 0.7% reported a tinea infection.